meeksoft/Talon-Planner/README.md

 - `dev:pwa`
 - `build:pwa`

-Builds PWA about 10mins.
+Builds PWA about 6mins.

-#### PWA SSL
+#### LOCAL PWA SSL

 We have `https` configured in the `quasar.config.js` for `devServer`.
 We use localhost.pfx (it has the private key included.)
+This is located in the `certs` folder.
+If there are issues, please disable https in the config file.

 ### LOCAL Debug

 Two step process in VSCode.
 This is allow us to have break points:

-1. Run `quasar dev`: This should default and run localhost:9000.
-A browser will open, you can close it.
+1. Run `quasar dev`: This should default and run localhost:3223.
-2. Run VSCode's debugger setting `Quasar App: chrome`: This should open a browser that connects to localhost:9000.
+2. Run VSCode's debugger setting `Quasar App: chrome`: This should open a browser that connects to localhost:3223.
 3. Add breakpoints, and debug.
 Intially breakpoint may not appear red.

 ### LOCAL Serve